rethinkdb/rethinkdb/drivers/ruby/README.md

 #### The Ruby Client

+For more information about this driver see the [Ruby API](http://www.rethinkdb.com/api/ruby/) page.

 If you're here to hack on the Ruby client, I apologize in advance.
 The code was never the cleanest, and it's been through several messy overhauls since it was first written.